-Her work has been seen in The Los Angeles Times, LA Home Mag, California Homes, Luxe, South Bay Magazine and on many prestigious design blogs including Architectural Digest, My Domaine, Lonny, Rue, Domino, and Dwell.
+Her work has been seen in The Los Angeles Times, LA Home Mag, California Homes, Luxe, South Bay Magazine, and on many prestigious design blogs including Architectural Digest, My Domaine, Lonny, Rue, Domino, and Dwell.
 We are so excited to have the opportunity to talk with Amy about her work in interiors and her tips for the best shoot.

-I studied photography at university in my native England and after graduating got a job with a wedding photographer.
+I studied photography at university in my native England and after graduating got a job as a wedding photographer.
 It was a great experience, but after a couple of years I realized weddings weren’t for me, so I started looking for a different area to specialize in.
 I’d always had a passion for interior design so I asked a friend who was a designer if I could shoot one of her projects and it all went from there!
 The love I have for interior design means that specializing in this field is the perfect marriage of two passions for me – each interior designer I work with has a different aesthetic and my shoot days are never boring!
 I love learning about my clients and talking about design.

 What are some misconceptions people have about interior photography?

 I think sometimes people don’t realize how much work goes into an interiors shoot.
-I almost never just show up and shoot the house as is, the designer always styles the home specifically for the shoot sometimes bringing in a stylist or art director and we spend a lot of time moving furniture and objects for each shot.
-The camera sees things differently to the human eye so we have to adjust a space to allow for that.
+I almost never just show up and shoot the house as-is, the designer always styles the home specifically for the shoot sometimes bringing in a stylist or art director and we spend a lot of time moving furniture and objects for each shot.
+The camera sees things differently from the human eye so we have to adjust space to allow for that.
 Another big misconception is the amount of post-production that goes into the images, folks may think you just delete the blurry ones, tweak the exposures and they’re good to go but sometimes it can take 1-2 hours to edit just one shot.

 What are some of your favorite projects/places you have shot?

-It’s so hard to pick favorites, because I see so much beautiful design, but if you’re twisting my arm then this Hollywood hills home I shot for JDP Interiors is definitely in my top 10, along with an incredible Ojai project by DLRhein, this stunning kitchen by Lindsey Brooke Design and this Malibu home by KMI Interiors, I always love shooting in Malibu!
+It’s so hard to pick favorites because I see so much beautiful design, but if you’re twisting my arm then this Hollywood hills home I shot for JDP Interiors is definitely in my top 10, along with an incredible Ojai project by DLRhein, this stunning kitchen by Lindsey Brooke Design and this Malibu home by KMI Interiors, I always love shooting in Malibu!

 What are three tips you believe make a house feel more like a home?

-Greenery and florals is number one, always!
+Greenery and florals are number one, always!
 They just breathe life into a space.
 I think layered textures like throws and pillows add an extra level of comfort and then adding in personal items like objects from places you’ve traveled to and favorite books, makes a house feel much more homey.